Sudan, South Sudan resume border talks with eye to oil

 "If the government of Sudan is coming to negotiate in good faith, then we are likely to agree on everything except the borders that will follow at a later stage," he said.

-"We're now going to put the oil agreement in its final form so that it's initialled," he said, adding any final pact would require agreement from both presidents in a summit.
+"We're now going to put the oil agreement in its final form so that it's initialed," he said, adding any final pact would require agreement from both presidents in a summit.

 DEMILITARISED ZONE